SamuelWalzel/Plagiarism-Scanner/README.md

 This project is a **Plagiarism Scanner** for any text-based file.
 It allows users to select two Python files and calculates the similarity percentage based on their content, providing an easy way to check for similarities.
 The project includes a GUI built with `tkinter` to make file selection and result display user-friendly.

 ### Features
-- Calculates the percentage similarity between two Python files.
+- Calculates the percentage similarity between two text files.
 - Displays results in a simple GUI.
 - Supports files in any text-based format.